+Credit: 03(0+0+3)

-Credit: 03(0+0+3) Distribution of Marks Lab Work Test: 30 Record on Lab/Field Work: 10 Viva-Voce: 10 Total Marks: 50 Time: 4 hrs.
+Distribution of Marks

+Lab Work Test: 30

+Record on Lab Work: 10

 This course will discuss the basics of satellite image interpretation.
 With the development in space technology there is a variety of satellite images.
 But there is lack of skilled people who can understand and interpret these images.
 This course will give students an exposure on how to interpret a satellite image with hands on experience.